vuddameri/Python-I/README.md

 # Python-I
-Data and Codes for Youtube Channel on Python-I
+Lecture Notes, Data and Codes for Youtube Channel on Python-I